Skip to Main Content View Text-Only

 A Community Focal Point

-The Portland Bureau of Environmental Services Pollution Prevention Services group works at the Water Pollution Control Laboratory.
-The group is divided into three divisions.
+The Environmental Services Pollution Prevention Services Group works out of the Water Pollution Control Lab.
+The Pollution Prevention group: